My treatment approach integrates psychodynamic psychotherapy with mindfulness practices

 What is psychodynamic therapy?

-Psychodynamic therapy allows us to honor the complexity and be deeply curious about your human experience.
+Psychodynamic therapy invites us to honor the complexity and be deeply curious about your human experience.
 The full range of your thoughts and feelings are welcomed with openness and interest.
 Our goal is to holistically address the root causes of your suffering so that you experience deep and lasting transformation that continues even after the therapy is over.
-Psychodynamic therapy acknowledges the role of the unconscious in our lives and provides a way for us to understand our minds.
+Psychodynamic therapy acknowledges the role of the unconscious in your life and provides a way for us to understand your mind.
+We will recognize that symptoms, problems, and struggles have meaning, and that learning about their meaning– especially meaning that is outside your awareness—allows you to see your struggles in context.
+This leads to more freedom to make better choices based on this new learning about yourself.

 What are mindfulness practices?